aistabci/abci-docs/en/docs/abci-cloudstorage/usage.md

 The configuration is stored in the home directory(i.e. ~/.aws).
 Therefore, it is not necessarily done in the compute node once it is done in the interacvtive node.

 To reissuing or deleting Access Keys, use ABCI User Portal.

-## Notes on failed data uploads (Use Multipart Upload)

-ABCI Cloud Storage supports Multipart Uload (MPU), which speeds up uploads by sending splite data during uploads.
-MPU is effective for data over the data size defined in the client application, for example, aws-cli, MPU is applied by default for the data size of 8MB or more.
-When uploading data using MPU, the divided data is first stored in a temporary area on the server and then moved to the specified path as an object after the upload is complete.

-Here, the above temporary area is subject to accounting, so you need to be careful when MPU fails.
-Such a situation does not occur with properly stopped the operation for example, stop aws-cli with 'CTRL-C', but may occur when the client is aborted or communication is unexpectedly disconnected.

-In the case of aws-cli, such a situation does not occur when the operation between the client and the server is stopped properly with CTRL-C etc., but it occurs due to the forced termination of the client, unexpected communication disconnection, etc. There is a possibility.
-If MPU fails, the data stored in the temporary area is not automatically deleted, so please delete it yourself.
-The removal operation is described in the following procedure 'Aborting Multipart Upload'.

 ## Operations